laravel-notification-channels/channels/README.md

-Please see [this repo](https://github.com/laravel-notification-channels/channels) for insturctions on how to submit a channel proposal.
+Please see [this repo](https://github.com/laravel-notification-channels/channels) for instructions on how to submit a channel proposal.

 # A Boilerplate repo for contributions